 Due to the unpredictable nature of the coronavirus outbreak, the Board of Kemp Mill Village feels that a temporary suspension of events and services is necessary.
 Effective immediately, all village events and most volunteer services are suspended.
 A new Virtual Presentations page will display past events.

 We do not take this decision lightly.
 The health and safety of each of you—our members and volunteers—is our most important concern.
 Our actions today will reduce the likelihood of illness among our Village family and help slow down the disease’s progress in the greater DC region.

 Below are some bullet points of quick information.
 We will continue to regularly update our website and will send out important emails as needed.

 FOR FULL MEMBERS

-- All visits, rides, grocery shopping, and in-home tasks are canceled for the time being.
+- All visits, rides, most grocery shopping, and all in-home tasks are canceled for the time being.

 - We strongly advise you to subscribe to a home delivery service for groceries, medicines, pet supplies and more.
 We will provide as much assistance with that as possible.